MechanicalRock/mechanicalrock.github.io/_posts/2020-02-06-pwa-cache-me-if-you-can.markdown

 * **Do you require offline access?**
 * You can cache important assets and serve them to the user to view when they are offline or have inadequate internet connection.
-* So your app requires users to upload files or images but they lose connection, your PWA can save those files locally and send them to the server once you reconnect to the internet.
+* So your app requires users to upload files or images, but they lose connection, your PWA can save those files locally and send them to the server once you reconnect to the internet.

 * **Is security important?**
 * a requirement of PWA's is they must be served over HTTPS.